KEITH D. GREENBERG, ESQ.

 • Moderator, “FLSA Exemptions after Encino Motorcars,” ABA Section of Labor and Employment Law CLE Webinar, April 10, 2019

-• Speaker, “Preparing for Labor Arbitration in the Federal Sector, with a Focus on the Hearing and Beyond,” Society of Federal Labor and Employee Relations Professionals (SFLERP) 45th Annual Symposium, May 17, 2018
+• Speaker, “Preparing for Labor Arbitration in the Federal Sector, with a Focus on the Hearing and Beyond,” SFLERP 45th Annual Symposium, May 17, 2018

 • Speaker, “Ethical Obligations Regarding Social Media: The Next Legal Frontier,” ADR in Labor & Employment Law Committee Mid-Winter Meeting, ABA Section of Labor and Employment Law, February 11, 2018

-• Speaker, “Preparing for Labor Arbitration in the Federal Sector,” Society of Federal Labor and Employee Relations Professionals (SFLERP) 44th Annual Symposium, May 18, 2017
+• Speaker, “Preparing for Labor Arbitration in the Federal Sector,” SFLERP 44th Annual Symposium, May 18, 2017

 • Speaker, “Traditional Labor Law Issues Impacting Employment Practitioners,” Fairfax Bar Association Employment Law Section, November 2, 2016